cnalty/cnalty.github.io/_pages/about.md

 Outside my formal research, I am extremely interested in Large Language Models as well as using games as benchmarks for AI.
 Previously I've coded [PPO](https://openai.com/research/openai-baselines-ppo) and [DDQN](https://ojs.aaai.org/index.php/AAAI/article/view/10295) from scratch to play multiple games on the [Arcade Learning Environment](https://www.jair.org/index.php/jair/article/view/10819).
-Currently, I'm working to fine-tune LLMs to play [Pokemon Showdown](https://pokemonshowdown.com/) to compare with an In-Context Learning method presented in [PokeLLMon](https://poke-llm-on.github.io/).
-This work will be made public shortly after OSUs 2024 winter term.
+I have also fine-tuned an LLM to play [Pokemon Showdown](https://pokemonshowdown.com/) to compare with an In-Context Learning method presented in [PokeLLMon](https://poke-llm-on.github.io/).
+Resources for this project were limited, so we used a 7b parameter model to teach a 1b parameter model to play the game.
+This allowed the 1b parameter model to outperform the teacher model by 4% in win rate.
+More details can be found [here](files/PokeLLMonTrainer.pdf).